Advertisement|Remove ads.

 Shares of Replimune (REPL) jumped 22% on Wednesday after doctors who treat melanoma expressed disappointment over the U.S. Food and Drug Administration’s rejection of the company’s experimental drug RP1.

-Doctors, in an opinion piece published on The Wall Street Journal, criticised the FDA’s decision, noting that the initial panel that reviewed RP1 recommended approval and it was later overruled by then FDA biologics chief Vinay Prasad.
+Doctors, in an opinion piece published in The Wall Street Journal, criticized the FDA’s decision, noting that the initial panel that reviewed RP1 had recommended approval, which was later overruled by the then-FDA biologics chief, Vinay Prasad.

 The second team that reviewed the drug also did not say that the drug was ineffective, instead saying that it is “unclear whether the drug was effective,” the doctors said.
 Melanoma doctors organized and sent a letter to the FDA imploring it to approve RP1, they noted, while adding that they weren't asked by the pharma industry to do it.